 What is the Narcissist Discard Phase?

-Narcissist discard can take many forms and happens at varying times for different narcissists, but it is inevitable for those in a relationship with a narcissist.
+Narcissist discard can take many forms and happens at varying times for different types of narcissists, but it is inevitable for those in a relationship with a narcissist.
 Let’s start from the beginning to see how we reach the discard phase.

 As mentioned before, the initial phase of a relationship with a narcissistic feels wonderful – some describe it as intoxicating.
 You’re showered with praise, gifts, and affection (known as love-bombing); this is when the narcissist is at their best and they appear to be forming a genuine connection with you.
 Unfortunately, the love-bombing has little to do with you and a lot to do with exhilaration the narcissist is feeling about themselves.